Concentration

 And this bred overconfidence.

-Custer further weakened his command by dividing it into three parts.
+Custer further weakened his command by dividing it into three separated columns.
 He planned to strike his enemy from different directions in an action he envisioned as a great victory.

 Meanwhile, Chief Sitting Bull had a different vision in mind.